 While Sir Walter differs from standard buffalo in quite a few ways, there are three that stand out more than the rest.

 No more itch

-Standard buffalo has a reputation for being a coarse and itchy grass.
-This is due to the shape of the leaf – buffalo features microscopic jagged edges along its blades, a bit like teeth.
+Standard buffalo has a reputation for being coarse and itchy grass.
+This is due to the shape of the leaf – buffalo features microscopic jagged edges along with its blades, a bit like teeth.
 This results in irritation to any skin that comes into contact with it, particularly that of children.